-Shedding From The Vax Is Still Happening and Excess Deaths Continues
+SHEDDING FROM THE VAX IS STILL HAPPENING AND EXCESS DEATHS CONTINUES

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: TheNewAmerican.com - Dr. Pierre Kory: Humanitarian Catastrophe of Excess Deaths and Spike Protein Shedding https://thenewamerican.com/video/dr-pierre-kory-humanitarian-catastrophe-of-excess-deaths-and-spike-protein-shedding/
+TheNewAmerican.com - Dr. Pierre Kory: Humanitarian Catastrophe of Excess Deaths and Spike Protein Shedding